GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 `"TDD is an implicit requirement of any code intervention"`

 We can even say Test Driven Development is more than just a requirement: it is a way of thinking our software.
 On the more granular level of black-box testing, we first write our specification file that describes how a piece of code should behave, i.e the functionality we expect from it.
 Then, we move to the next phase of writing the code to implement it.
 It requires a good understanding of our design patterns, our dependency chain, the programming paradigm we are using (OOP for most part), and specificities of the frameworks we adopt.
 All of that beforehand.
 Besides, we always have choices to make when it comes to whether or not we mock dependencies.
-On the pratical sections, we will see examples of how to do it in our stack and what kind of choices made sense for us.
+On the practical sections, we will see examples of how to do it in our stack and what kind of choices made sense for us.
 Those choices translated to a guideline that we at Geek follow when writing our tests.

 Also, it's worth noting that doing TDD helps building the basis of our test pyramid: if for every piece of code we write we have an underlying test to support it, the basis of the pyramid will increase effortlessly.